django/asgiref/specs/asgi.rst

 ASGI consists of two different components:

-- A *protocol server*, which terminates sockets and translates them into per-event messages
+- A *protocol server*, which terminates sockets and translates them into connections and per-connection event messages.

-- An *application*, which lives inside a *protocol server*, is instantiated once per socket, and handles event messages as they happen.
+- An *application*, which lives inside a *protocol server*, is instantiated once per connection, and handles event messages as they happen.

 Like WSGI, the server hosts the application inside it, and dispatches incoming requests to it in a standardized format.
 Unlike WSGI, however, applications